CatWithAWand/gpt-chan/README.md

 GPT-chan allows you to talk to OpenAI's GPT-3.5 chatbot in Discord.

 Click <a href="https://discord.com/api/oauth2/authorize?client_id=1050560613719494726&permissions=1067404090688&scope=bot%20applications.commands">here</a> to invite the bot to your Discord server.

+Features:

+- Each user has their own conversation
+- You can talk to the bot in DMs or in a server
+- You can use the bot in multiple servers

+Todo:

+- On message edit, revaluate reply
+- Support for cross conversation replies